Stratis Gayner Plastic Surgery 10 Capital Drive #100

 Saline implants are filled with sterile saltwater, so if they should leak, there is no health risk.
 The liquid is naturally absorbed and eliminated by the body.
 In the past, there was concern about the safety of silicone implants, however, a lot has changed in recent years.
 The latest generation of silicone gel implants that are approved by the FDA are much different than the old ones.
 Modern silicone gel implants have a thicker, more cohesive texture, so if the implant were to be damaged, the filling material would stick to itself and not travel through the body.
 As a result, women can be assured that their silicone gel implants not only create a very natural look and feel, but are also extremely safe and FDA-approved.

-How Do I Decide how Big My Implants Should Be?
+How Do I Decide How Big My Breast Implants Should Be?

 Every woman has her own idea of “the perfect look.”
 I recommend starting by identifying pictures of women whose breast proportions you admire.
 Before you come in for a consultation, I suggest that you go to our gallery of before-and-after photos and see if you can find an example of the breast proportions you are looking for.
 I will also have you try on implant sizers so you can visualize the results.
 These and my years of experience with breast augmentation procedures make it easy for me to determine what size, shape and style of implant should be used to best achieve your specific goals.